-Of the four nominees for election at the Annual Meeting; Gary L. Convis, William G. Ferko, Jeffrey T. Gill and Sidney R. Petersen are currently serving as directors and three were previously elected by stockholders.
-Gary L. Convis was elected by the Board in November of 2013 at the recommendation of the Nominating and Governance Committee, to fill a newly created directorship.
+Each of the three nominees for election at the Annual Meeting, R. Scott Gill, Robert F. Lentz and Robert Sroka, are currently serving as directors and were previously elected by stockholders.
 To date, the Nominating and Governance Committee has not engaged third parties to identify or evaluate potential director candidates.
 Currently, subject to any rights stockholders have to nominate director candidates under our Amended and Restated Bylaws, the Company's policy is not to seek or accept director nominations recommended by security holders (other than those directors who are also security holders, acting in their capacity as directors), and has not received any such nominations by any non-director security holders to date.
 In light of the Company's current size, market position and historically low rates of director turnover, the policy of the Nominating and Governance Committee has been to develop and maintain contacts with potential candidates for future membership on the Board of Directors, primarily through the business relationships of the Company's current and former officers and directors.